dhurlburtusa/shortcuts/jupyter/jupyter_notebook-notes.md

 ## Structure of a Notebook Document

 The notebook consists of a sequence of cells.
 A cell is a multiline text input field, and its contents can be executed by using `Shift`-`Enter` or by clicking either the “Play” button the toolbar.
 The execution behavior of a cell is determined by the cell’s type.
 There are three types of cells: code cells, markdown cells, and raw cells.

+### Code Cells

+A code cell allows you to edit and write new code, with full syntax highlighting and tab completion.
+The programming language you use depends on the kernel.

+When a code cell is executed, code that it contains is sent to the kernel associated with the notebook.
+The results that are returned from this computation are then displayed in the notebook as the cell’s output.